 Look at how much funding there is, what kind, and how much fiscal space - or room in the budget - there is.
 This will help you understand the priorities given to different outcomes, in health, education and other sectors, such as social protection.
 Better tracking of spending for strategies and activities that lead to improved early childhood development must be part of a push for better multisectoral coordination, rather than an afterthought.
-Your assessment will also give you baseline information for advocacy.
+Your assessment will also give you baseline information for advocacy, ensuring adequate funds to serve the entire population, including children living with disabilities and those in humanitarian settings.